wenshin/http-proxy-stream/README.md

 - **options.modifyResponse**: `Function(response)`, `Optional`, modify response before pipe to destination stream. accept one argument which is the body of response. the `this` keyword is reference of `request.Request` instance. the return value will be the new content of response.
 - **options.skipModifyResponse**: `Function(response)`, return true will skip modifyResponse.
 - **options.onResponse**: `Function(response)`, call once when http.ClientRequest emit 'response' event.
-- **options.cache**: `Boolean|Function(response)`, default false, if true will cache resopnse data for later usage. if function will call with response argument, return true will cache response.
+- **options.cache**: `Boolean|Function(response)`, default false, if true will cache resopnse data for later usage. if function will call with response as first argument, return true will cache response.
 - **response**: `Optional`, writable stream, like http.ServerResponse instance.

 ### proxy.mime